(Also known as a Fractured Sternum, Sternum Fracture, Broken Sternum)

 Other intervention for a sternal fracture

-Despite appropriate management, some patients with a fractured sternum do not improve and require other intervention to ensure an optimal outcome.
+Despite appropriate management, some patients with a fractured sternum do not improve adequately and may require other intervention to ensure an optimal outcome.
 The treating physiotherapist or doctor can advise on the best course of management when this is the case.
-This may include further investigations such as X-rays, CT scan or MRI or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the condition.
+This may include further investigations such as X-rays, CT scan or MRI, extended periods of rest, pharmaceutical intervention, bone grafts to aid fracture healing or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the condition.
+In rare cases, some patients who were initially managed conservatively may require surgical intervention (usually comprising of internal fixation of the fracture) to ensure an optimal outcome.

 Exercises for a sternal fracture

-The following exercises are commonly prescribed to patients with a fractured sternum throughout varying stages of the recovery process.
+The following exercises are commonly prescribed to patients with a fractured sternum.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
-Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.
+They should only be performed once the physiotherapist has indicated it is safe to do so and only provided they do not cause or increase symptoms.

 Shoulder Blade Squeezes

-Begin sitting or standing tall with your back straight (figure 2).
-Squeeze your shoulder blades together as far as possible pain-free.
+Begin sitting or standing tall with your back and neck straight (figure 3).
+Squeeze your shoulder blades together as far as you can go without pain and provided you feel no more than a mild to moderate stretch.
 Hold for 1-2 seconds and repeat 10 times provided there is no increase in symptoms.

-Begin sitting or standing tall with your back straight (figure 3).
+Begin sitting or standing tall with your back and neck straight (figure 4).
 Breathe in as deeply as possible without increasing symptoms and then relax.
-Focus on breathing with your lower lungs (instead of elevating your shoulders) and allow your stomach to gently expand.
+Focus on breathing with your lower lungs (instead of elevating your shoulders), allowing your lower ribs to gently expand.
 Repeat 5 times.

 Rotation in Sitting

 Begin sitting tall, with your arms across your chest.
-Keeping your legs still, gently rotate to one side until you feel a mild to moderate stretch pain free (figure 4).
-Hold for 1 – 2 seconds and repeat 10 times to each side.
+Keeping your legs still, gently rotate to one side as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 5).
+Repeat 10 times to each side, alternating sides, provided the exercise is pain free.

 Find a physiotherapist in your local area who can treat patients with a fractured sternum.

-Occasionally, physiotherapists may recommend products to patients with a sternal fracture to improve posture and/or to protect the sternum from further damage.
+Occasionally, physiotherapists may recommend products to patients with a sternal fracture to ensure an optimal outcome.
 These products may include:

 To purchase physiotherapy products for a fractured sternum click on one of the above links or visit the PhysioAdvisor Shop.